akihiko47/Path-Tracing/README.md

 ```
 Build files will be in `build/` folder.
 After that you can use `make` or launch solution in `Visual Studio`.
-Alternatively, you can use cmake `cmake --build .` to build this project.
+Alternatively, you can use `cmake --build .` to build this project.

 ## Usage
 This project should be used as command line application.